facebookresearch/fairseq/examples/pretraining/README.md

 # Pre-training for Machine Translation

-First step is to train a language model.
+The first step is to train a language model.
 ${LM_DATA} has to point to a folder with processed monolingual dataset, e.g. newscrawl.
 It is essential to process the dataset with the same BPE and dictionary as the source side of machine translation data.